•

 Fun fact: Back in the days of the early web, meta refresh was widely used to create sneaky redirects for doorway pages.
 It is considered a negative SEO practice.
 So, both webmasters and search engines may be biased against this type of redirection.

-Now, meta refresh is used only if you have no access to your site server configuration files (.htaccess or nginx.conf).
+Now, meta refresh is used only if you have no access to your website server configuration files (.htaccess or nginx.conf).

 According to Google, they can treat meta refresh as a real redirect.
 However, there is no guarantee that meta refresh will pass PageRank.